PAPIcoder/PapiChess/README.md

 # React chess

-master code for the tutorial of building a chess application with react
+master code for building a chess application with react.js